Hydrogen detection

 The hydrogen molecule – H2 is the smallest molecule of all.
 This element is therefore gaseous and extremely volatile under normal conditions.
 Due to its small size, the hydrogen molecule diffuses through even the smallest gaps or holes.
 For this reason, the operation, transport and storage of hydrogen places high demands on storage and transport logistics.

-But even the best storage logistics are no guarantee that hydrogen will not escape.
+But even the best storage logistics are no guarantee that no hydrogen will escape.
 Reliable measurement technology is therefore a must.

 Although hydrogen is not toxic, it is a considerable source of danger due to its high flammability.
 The occupational exposure limit does not play a role in the measurement.
 Rather, you want to know whether the atmosphere threatens to become explosive.
 A suitable measuring device is therefore set to 0 – 100 % LEL (lower explosion limit).

-The choice of suitable measurement methods is not that great: hydrogen is not infrared-active.
+There is no big choice of suitable measurement methods: hydrogen is not infrared-active.
 Infrared absorption as a detection method is therefore not possible.
-Although its thermal conductivity differs greatly from that of air, WLDs (thermal conductivity detectors) are not possible because they are influenced by many ubiquitous gases.
+Although its thermal conductivity differs greatly from that of air, WLDs (thermal conductivity detectors) are not possible because they are influenced by many other gases.

-For this reason, heat tone sensors are used almost exclusively in practice.
-This measuring method is inexpensive, robust and reliable.
+For this reason, catatlytic or electrochemical sensors are used almost exclusively in practice.
+These measuring methods are inexpensive, robust and reliable.

-Reliable measurement of hydrogen with Compur measuring devices
+Reliable measurement of hydrogen with Compur gas detectors

-Compur Monitors has reliable devices available for measuring hydrogen.
+Compur Monitors has reliable instzruments for measuring hydrogen.
 If you only have vague ideas about which type of device is best suited for your purposes, please contact our service department.
 We will advise you competently and in detail.
 Together we will find the optimum solution.

 Compur measuring devices for measuring hydrogen sulphide